joitng/joitng/README.md

 - ⚡ Fun fact: ...
 -->

-she/her. undergraduate HCI researcher with grad school dreams and a desire to make tech more equitable.
+(she/her) undergraduate HCI researcher with grad school dreams and a desire to make tech more equitable.

+currently reading lots about race and technology - hit me up if you want to start a book club 📚